Skip to main content

 Does Medicaid pay for assisted living in NC?

-NC Medicaid does not directly pay for assisted living, but eligible low-income seniors can receive State and County Special Assistance (SA) — a state-funded program that helps with room-and-board costs at licensed adult care homes and family care homes that accept SA.
-Apply through your county Department of Social Services.
-Verify current SA program details at NC DHHS.
+NC Medicaid does not pay for assisted living directly, but a related program called State and County Special Assistance (SA) helps eligible low-income seniors cover room and board at licensed adult care homes and family care homes that accept SA.
+You apply through your county Department of Social Services — in the Harrisburg area, that is Cabarrus County DSS, and there is no charge to apply.
+Always check current program rules with NC DHHS, since they change over time.

 Can a veteran use VA benefits to pay for assisted living in NC?

 Yes.
-Wartime veterans and surviving spouses who need help with activities of daily living and meet VA income/asset limits can apply for Aid and Attendance — a monthly pension benefit applied directly toward the cost of assisted living.
-Applications take 6–12 months to process, but benefits are typically retroactive to the application date, so start the paperwork as early as you can.
-Eligibility rules and current monthly amounts are at va.gov/pension/aid-attendance-housebound.
+Wartime veterans and their surviving spouses who need help with daily activities and meet VA income and asset limits can apply for Aid and Attendance, a monthly pension benefit that can go directly toward assisted living.
+Applications often take 6 to 12 months, but benefits are usually paid back to the application date — so start the paperwork as early as you can.
+Your County Veterans Service Officer can help you file for free.

-How is a family care home different from a regular assisted living facility for cost purposes?
+How is a family care home different from an assisted living facility when it comes to cost?

 What is the smartest first step for a family planning to pay for assisted living?

-Start with two parallel actions: (1) tour two or three communities and get an honest all-in number for your parent's specific care situation, and (2) start the paperwork on the slow funding sources — particularly VA Aid & Attendance, which takes 6–12 months.
-Reviewing any long-term care insurance policy in the family file cabinet is the fastest single thing you can do.
+Start two things at the same time: tour two or three communities to get an honest, all-in quote for your parent's specific needs, and begin the paperwork on the slow funding sources — especially VA Aid and Attendance, which can take 6 to 12 months.
+Also pull out any long-term care insurance policy in the family files; checking it is the fastest single step you can take.

 Share this article